dtehan/DBFLOW/README.md

 - This requires a set of AWS keys to be defined in the geflow.env file.
 Sonet 3.5 does a comprehensive job, but is slow and more expensive.

 **Bedrock Llama version**
 - This requires a set of AWS keys to be defined in the geflow.env file.
-Llama 3.2 3B model is fast and cheap, not a lot of details in the descriptions.
+Llama 3.2 3B or Llama 3.2 1B model is fast and cheap, not a lot of details in the descriptions.

 **Azure OpenAI version**
 - This requires a set of Azure keys to be defined in the geflow.env file.
 GPT 4o mini is fast, comprehensive and reasonable price.